-The RFA regulates, among others, (a) the corporate governance of the Bank, (b) the Restructuring Plan and its monitoring, (c) the monitoring of the implementation of the Bank's NPL management framework and of the Bank's performance on NPL resolution.
+The RFA, signed between the Bank and the HFSF on 4.12.2015, regulates, among others, (a) the corporate governance of the Bank, (b) the Restructuring Plan and its monitoring2, (c) the monitoring of the implementation of the Bank's NPL management framework and of the Bank's performance on NPL resolution.
 Furthermore it deals with (d) the Material Obligations and the switch to full voting rights, (e) the monitoring of Bank's actual risk profile against the approved Risk and Capital Strategy (f) the HFSF's prior written consent for the Bank's Group Risk and Capital Strategy and for the Bank's Group Strategy, Policy and Governance regarding the management of its arrears and non-performing loans, and (g) the duties, rights and obligations of HFSF's Representative in the Board.